 The cathedral was rebuilt throughout the centuries, which means there are many architectural styles that add to the beauty of the building, such as the Gothic style and the Neoclassical style.

 Nowadays, you can enter the cathedral for free and marvel at the beauty of its interior.
 If you’d like to see an amazing view of Geneva and the Water Fountain on Geneva Lake, you can climb up the North and South towers to get a 360-degree panorama view.
-There might be a small fee to enter the towers.

 Check Out the Flower Clock